WPManageNinja/fluent-auth/README.md

-## Fluent Security
+## Fluent Auth
-Super Simple Security Plugin for WordPress
+Super Simple Auth Security Plugin for WordPress

 **What It Does**